Provably Powerful Graph Neural Networks for Directed Multigraphs: Results

 \subsection{Synthetic Pattern Detection Results}

-The synthetic pattern detection results can be seen in Table \ref{tab:sim_results}.
+The synthetic pattern detection results can be seen in \cref{tab:sim_results}.
 The degree-out results reveal that the standard message-passing GNNs are unable to solve the degree-out task, achieving F1 scores below $44\%$.
-However, all the GNNs that are equipped with reverse MP score above $98\%$, thus supporting Proposition \ref{thm:reverseMP_outdegree}.
-The next column shows that port numbering is the critical adaptation in solving fan-in, though the F1 score is quite high even for the baseline GIN.
+However, all the GNNs that are equipped with reverse MP score above $98\%$, thus supporting \cref{thm:reverseMP_outdegree}.
+The next column shows that port numbering is the critical adaptation for solving fan-in, though the F1 score is quite high even for the baseline GIN.
 On the other hand, for the fan-out task, the combination of reverse MP and port numbering is needed to score above $99\%$.
-Again, these results support Propositions \ref{thm:ports_fanin} and \ref{thm:fanout}.
-The ablation study of cumulative adaptations on top of GIN also supports Corollary \ref{cor:universality}: The combination of reverse MP, port numbering, and ego IDs, scores high on all of the subtasks, with only 6-cycle detection coming in below $90\%$.
-We see similar results when using other base GNN models, with PNA+Adaptations achieving the best overall results.
+Again, these results support \cref{thm:ports_fanin,thm:fanout}.
+The ablation study of cumulative adaptations on top of GIN also supports \cref{cor:universality}: The combination of reverse MP, port numbering, and ego IDs, scores high on all of the subtasks, with only 6-cycle detection coming in below $90\%$.
+We see similar results when using other base GNN models, with Multi-PNA achieving the best overall results.
 Moreover, on the more complex tasks --- directed cycle, scatter-gather, and biclique detection --- the combination of the three is what leads to the first significant improvement in F1 scores.
-In the most extreme case, scatter-gather detection, the minority class F1 score jumps from $67.84\%$ with only reverse MP and port numbers to $97.42\%$ with ego IDs added in.
-No adaptation alone is able to come close to this score, so it is clear that the combination is needed here.
+In the most extreme case, scatter-gather detection, the minority class F1 score jumps from $67.84\%$ with only reverse MP and port numbers to $97.42\%$ when ego IDs are added.
+No adaptation alone comes close to this score, so it is clear that the combination is needed.
 Similar jumps can be seen for directed 4-, 5-, and 6-cycle, and biclique detection.
-Increasing the dataset size and restricting the task to only the ``complex'' subtasks further increases the scores, with 6-cycle detection reaching above $97\%$.
-More details can be found in Appendix \ref{app:complex_tasks}.
+Increasing the dataset size and restricting the task to only the ``complex'' subtasks further increases the scores, with 6-cycle detection also reaching above $97\%$. \iftoggle{arxiv}{ More details can be found in \cref{app:complex_tasks}.
+Additional ablations can also be found in the appendix. }{ More details can be found in the appendix, along with additional ablations. } In particular, we rerun the experiments using random unique node IDs as input features and see that node IDs are unable to replace port numbers and ego IDs in practice.